jtrim-ons/accurate-beeswarm-plot/README.md

 In the figure below, orange points have x-values that are incorrect by at least 0.5.

 ![A beeswarm plot using force layout](img/force-layout.png)

+The [beeswarm](https://github.com/aroneklund/beeswarm) package for R implements a number of beeswarm strategies.

 And of course, you could just use a histogram!